glouppe/info8010-deep-learning/lecture4.md

 $$
 where the order ${n(t,b)}$ to visit the samples can be either sequential or random.

-- Increasing the batch-size reduces the variance of the gradient estimates and enables the speed-up of batch processing.
+- Increasing the batch size $B$ reduces the variance of the gradient estimates and enables the speed-up of batch processing.
-- The stochastic behavior of this procedure *helps evade local minima*.
+- The interplay between $B$ and $\gamma$ is still unclear.

 .footnote[Credits: Francois Fleuret, [EE559 Deep Learning](https://fleuret.org/ee559/), EPFL.]